The pension fund's aim is to generate the highest possible return as well as being a responsible investor.

 Policy for responsible investments

-The policy on responsible investments is part of DIP's investment policy.
+The policy on responsible investments is part of the investment policy.

-The investment committee must consider whether there are changes to the pension fund's exclusion list as well as relevant issues relating to responsibility.
+that investments are made according to the pension fund's policy for responsible investments.
+The investment committee discusses responsibility when investing, changes to the pension fund's exclusion list as well as relevant issues relating to CSR.

 Responsible investments in practice